 Every home inspection comes with a complete home inspection report which provides thorough results of the inspection.

 When you get a home inspection done, be prepared for something to show up in the home inspection report.
 Even a brand new home can have issues missed by the builder.

 When reviewing the report, keep in mind that, depending on the size and age of the property, the issues found in the report may not be significant.
 For example, fixing a door that may not lock right or addressing peeling paint shouldn’t be grounds for backing out of a home purchase.

-If the report shows major issues with the home though, you can work with your real estate agent to renegotiate the contract.
+If the report shows major issues with the home, though, you can work with your real estate agent to renegotiate the contract.
 Often this involves the sellers addressing and fixing the issues.
-If they refuse or if the problem is too big to overlook, you can always walk away from the contract.
+However, if they refuse or if the problem is too big to overlook, you can always walk away from the contract.